brokechubb/Jakey/docs/AIRDROP_CLAIMING.md

 - `AIRDROP_CPM_MIN` (default: 200) - Minimum characters per minute for typing simulation
 - `AIRDROP_CPM_MAX` (default: 310) - Maximum characters per minute for typing simulation

+### Phrase Sanitization
+- `PHRASE_SANITIZE_ENABLED` (default: true) - Enable phrase sanitization for phrasedrops
+- Automatically removes invisible Unicode characters and formatting that can cause "no copy and pasting" rejections
+- Normalizes text to prevent detection of copied phrases

 ## How It Works

 1. **Server Filtering**: Checks if the server is in the whitelist (if configured)